Mahdiya-Nishat/Quant_Detect/README.md

 | **Decision-bias control**          | High (direct and smooth)                                    | Medium (randomized)                                              | Variable (distribution-driven)                                                       |
 | **Temporal coherence**             | Preserved (follows true state series)                       | Weaker (due to sampling variance)                                | Preserved (learned from data)                                                        |

+>*This comparison table is intended to set the threat model baseline by categorizing generative perception-layer attackers according to how they synthesize manipulated network states.
+>The AE attack performs targeted, deterministic corrections toward the normal data manifold, making it effective at controlled decision bias.
+> The VAE attack samples from a probabilistic latent distribution, yielding high statistical camouflage but less directed influence.
+> The GAN attack adversarially aligns generated samples with the benign distribution, offering the highest level of stealth across geometry and marginal statistics, while its decision influence depends on the sampling dynamics learned during training.
+> Presenting these mechanisms side-by-side helps readers and reviewers understand not only what each attacker does, but also why the detector must reason about joint structural consistency rather than simple statistical or reconstruction error differences.*

 | **Metric**                    | **AE**      | **VAE**      | **GAN**      |
 | ----------------------------- | ----------- | ------------ | ------------ |